Play (Chung Ha song): Critical reception

 Writing for Dazed, Taylor Glasby ranked "Play" number 28 on their list of 40 Best K-pop songs of 2020 – commenting, "Latin influences turn the energy right up on this summer banger, perfect for Chung Ha who thrives within big performances, and the music video provides a bold frame for her multifaceted abilities."

 Music video and promotion

-The music video was released on July 6, 2020, and in the music video for the track, Chungha steps into the shoes of a matador to bullfight against a bright red sports car.
+The music video was released on July 6, 2020, and in the music video for the track, Chung Ha steps into the shoes of a matador to bullfight against a bright red sports car.
 She can be seen waving a red cloth around and grooving through choreography with her dancers.
-As a pre-release single, Chungha promoted for only a week.
+As a pre-release single, Chung Ha promoted for only a week.

 Track listing

 Credits and personnel

 Credits adapted from the description of the "Play" music video.